 The reflected changes will be like this:

-Initial control frame (ICF): [ICF] A Control frame that is sent to poll one or more STAs to determine their availability and/or willingness to participate during the TXOP.
+Initial control frame: [ICF] A Control frame that is sent to poll one or more STAs to determine their availability and/or willingness to participate during the TXOP.
 A STA’s participation might require transitioning to a different mode of operation.

 CID 462